 this with Swing widgets if you want, or you can create a trivial widget out of the behavior objects and graphics (but don't spend much time on it), or (under Swing) you can even just use

 keyboard modifiers -- e.g., shift-drag to create lines, plain drag to

 create rectangles.
+(Note that you will be making widgets for the last homework, so don't spend much time on creating widgets now).
 If it isn't obvious how to use your editor, be

 sure to display Text objects that document it, preferably outside the

-For extra credit, you can implement more selectable objects, more behaviors, more features in your drawing editor, or more widgets.
+For extra credit, you can implement more selectable objects, more behaviors, or more features in your drawing editor.